Contributor: Mike Lee, Co-Founder of edshelf

 - Ning networks for teachers

 - Ning is a social network platform that allows anyone to create a social network like Facebook or Edmodo.
 There are many teacher-specific networks out there, though Ning doesn’t include a directory of them all.
-A Google search turns up quite a few, though there are many more out there.
 Some are more active than others.

 - There is a vibrant and engaged community of teachers on Tumblr.
 Their demographic tends to be younger and more tech-savvy.
 Most tend to use the tags #education, #edtech, and #teaching.
 You can work backwards from these tags to find teachers.
 Most have some kind of contact form on their profile pages.